itsadivarshney/itsadivarshney.github.io/README.md

 Welcome to my digital home.
-This website is my personal archive for writing reflections and things that I am interested in.
+This website is my personal blog for writing reflections and things that I am interested in.

 ## Credits